Notification vs. Formally Filing a Claim: Know the Difference

 | Proof of Loss Form | Signed sworn statement of damages | Required in most policies before payment |

-For property damage specifically, many insurers treat any report as the start of a claim — so even a "heads-up" call can open a record.
+For property damage specifically, most insurers now expect notice within 24 to 48 hours using an app, hotline, or online portal to meet notice requirements and get the clock ticking.
+Even a "heads-up" call can open a record.
 Learn more about the full claims process to understand each step.

 There is no single federal rule governing how long you have to file a homeowners insurance claim.
-Deadlines are determined by a combination of your policy language and your state's laws — and these two don't always match.
+Deadlines are determined by a combination of your policy language and your state's laws, and these two don't always match.
+There is no universal filing deadline for homeowners insurance claims.
+Many policies give you up to one year from the date of the loss, but some require notice in as little as 30 to 90 days.
+You can find your policy's exact deadline in the policy itself, usually under "Duties After Loss."

 Typical Policy Deadlines